 When you think about all the things you want to purchase for your grandchild, life insurance would likely be near the bottom of the list.
 While it may not be the most exotic purchase, life insurance should be on your list for consideration.

-Let’s compare an 18-year-old nonsmoker with a 40-year-old smoker with high blood pressure and heart issues.
+Compare an 18-year-old nonsmoker with a 40-year-old smoker with high blood pressure and heart issues.
 The life insurance company would see the 18-year-old as a better risk based on age and the other risk factors (smoking and health), so the same coverage would cost less for the 18-year-old.

-As a parent or grandparent, you have a couple of options available for your child or grandchild’s insurability.
+As a parent or grandparent, you have options available for your child or grandchild’s insurability.
 First is term life insurance, which would provide coverage for a fixed number of years.
 A term policy could be converted later for up to the original face amount to a permanent form of life insurance without proof of insurability.

 The other option would be a permanent life policy, which would be more expensive; however, it could offer a major advantage.
-Permanent forms of insurance can offer an insurability rider that allows purchasing additional coverage, without the proof of insurability.
+Permanent forms of insurance can offer an insurability rider that allows purchasing additional coverage without the proof of insurability.
 This protects your child or grandchild in case they develop a medical condition, making coverage more expensive or unavailable down the road.
 Just as insurance is more expensive as you age, some medical conditions make life insurance unobtainable.

 Regardless of the type of coverage you select, purchasing life insurance for a child or grandchild is not a bad idea.
 The type, coverage amount and contract structure would vary based on each individual situation, and your agent can help you evaluate your options.